HamiltonFHT/ChronicDiseaseReportGenerator/README.md

 ChronicDiseaseReportGenerator
 =============================

-Web dashboard for visualizing date associated with the Minimum Dataset Project
+Web dashboard for visualizing data associated with the Minimum Dataset Project.